 While Client Services remains involved throughout every client's journey with an agency, a customer may never visit the Customer Service desk when shopping.
 However, the mission is the same; to provide an unparalleled experience and strengthen customer relationships.

-Last week, Alex, Account Director, joined our team.
-As part of her onboarding, I provided an overview of Creative Marketing Services (CMS).
+Last week, an Account Director, joined our team.
+As part of their onboarding, I provided an overview of Creative Marketing Services (CMS).
 CMS group includes the Client Services, Design, CRM, and Growth Marketing teams.
-I used Alex's onboarding as an opportunity to explore the concept of unparalleled service and why it's integral to everyone within CMS.
+I used the Account Director's onboarding as an opportunity to explore the concept of unparalleled service and why it's integral to everyone within CMS.

 What does it mean to deliver an unparalleled client experience?
 What about our relationship would keep our clients coming back for more?

-Following my conversation with Alex, I started brainstorming a model for delivering an unparalleled client experience and landed on three key components.
+Following the onboarding, I started brainstorming a model for delivering an unparalleled client experience and landed on three key components.
 As an agency, we must understand our client's priorities, take the appropriate action, and deliver results.
 If we're successful in this cycle, we can develop trust with the client and create value.
 Together, this strengthens our partnership and helps keep a client engaged for the long term.

 At any point during a project's lifecycle, we can ask ourselves: is the experience up to PAR?

 To truly understand our client's priorities and how they fit, we must understand how their business operates.
 We can immerse ourselves in their industry, do independent research, ask questions, and actively listen to what our clients hope to achieve.
 We can help our clients get specific on their vision to ensure we know what success looks like down the line.